Best Places to Stay in Iceland for All Budgets

 Hotel Laxnes in Mosfellsbaer

-They have an outdoor hot tub perfect for relaxing under the night sky and free parking on site making it a good starting point for an Iceland road trip.
-They serve breakfast daily and have a bar on property as well.
+They have an outdoor hot tub perfect for relaxing under the night sky and free parking on-site, making it a good starting point for an Iceland road trip.
+They serve breakfast daily and have a bar on the property as well.

-Laxnes also offers their own day tours to explore the area as well as night tours to go out and hunt for the Northern lights.
+Laxnes also offers their own day tours to explore the area and night tours to go out and hunt for the Northern lights.

-If you are planning to drive throughout Iceland and explore other areas of the country on your trip I would recommend the Iceland Air Hotels Chain as a good mid-range option which has several properties spread throughout Iceland.
+If you plan to drive throughout Iceland and explore other areas of the country on your trip, I would recommend the Iceland Air Hotels Chain as a good mid-range option with several properties spread throughout Iceland.

 Ion Adventure Hotel in Nesjavellir

 Even the drive there will have some beautiful scenery to enjoy along the way.
-This is a great spot to enjoy the beauties of nature and the northern lights if you go over winter season.
+This is a great spot to enjoy nature’s beauties and the northern lights if you go over the winter season.

-The hotel is done in a modern design and they have a delicious restaurant too.
-It’s the perfect way to enjoy the outdoors and seclusion of Iceland without being terrible far of a drive from Reykjavik making it a nice stop after spending some time in the city.
+The hotel is done in a modern design, and they have a delicious restaurant too.
+It’s the perfect way to enjoy the outdoors and seclusion of Iceland without being terrible far from Reykjavik’s drive making it a nice stop after spending some time in the city.